A new graph-based two-sample test for multivariate and object data: Introduction

 To solve the problem, we propose a new test which utilizes a common pattern in both types of alternatives and thus works well for them both and even general location-scale alternatives.
-The details of the new test is discussed in Section \ref{sec:statistic}.
+The details of the new test are discussed in Section \ref{sec:statistic}.
 We study the power of the proposed test under different scenarios and compare it to other existing tests in Section \ref{sec:power}.
-In Section \ref{sec:asymptotic}, we derive the asymptotic permutation null distribution of the test statistic and show how the $p$-value approximation based on the asymptotic distribution works for finite samples.
+In Section \ref{sec:asymptotic}, we derive the asymptotic permutation null distribution of the test statistic and show how the $p$-value approximation based on the asymptotic null distribution works for finite samples.
 In Section \ref{sec:application}, the proposed test is illustrated by two applications: Appraising covariate balance in matched college students, and comparing phone-call networks under different conditions.
-In Section \ref{sec:discussion}, we discuss a few other test statistics along the same line.
+We discuss a few other test statistics along the same line in Section \ref{sec:discussion}, and conclude in Section \ref{sec:conclusion}.